Willster419/RelhaxModpack/README.md

 ####*Why is there such a difference in install times?*
  While the major installers are single-threaded, mine is not.
 What does that mean?
 Looking at mod zip extraction, for example, when a file is extracted, it is reported to the gui in a syncronus manner.
 This means that the modpack can only extract as fast as it can pump events to the GUI for each entry extracted in a zip file.
 This is where multithreading come in.
 You can create a seperate thread and have it only extract, and asycronously report the progres to the gui.
 This means three things:
-  -The gui is not laggy during install
+  - The gui is not laggy during install
-  -The install is not frozen when the ui thread is blocked, like moving the window for example -The extraction is limited to your hard drive speed, not the processor gui reporting speed.
+  - The install is not frozen when the ui thread is blocked, like moving the window for example
+  - The extraction is limited to your hard drive speed, not the processor gui reporting speed.

 ####*I have a perfect selection of mods that I want.
 Can I save this selection?*
   Yes.
 Press the save config button.
 It will save your config file whereever you tell it to save it.
 I reccomend you save it in the default folder.